-- Let your feet soak in warm water for about 10 to 15 minutes.
-You can do this when taking a shower or bath or enjoy a warm foot soak for relaxation.
+1. Let your feet soak in warm water for about 10 to 15 minutes.
+You can do this when taking a shower or bath, or enjoy a warm foot soak for relaxation.
 Make sure the water isn't too hot as this will increase dry skin.
-Try adding Vitamin E, aromatherapy or Epsom salt to help soothe your feet and help you relax.
+Try adding vitamin E, aromatherapy, or Epsom salt to help soothe your feet and help you relax.
 After your feet have soaked, use a pumice stone to smooth out any dry or flaky areas.

-- Use your pumice stone, an emery board or a callous file to remove callouses.
-This is easiest after you have soaked your feet as the skin will be softer.
-Callouses can cause cracks in your skin, taking the time to remove them will help keep your skin soft.
+2. Use your pumice stone, an emery board, or a callous file to remove callouses.
+This is easiest after you have soaked your feet, as the skin will be softer.
+Callouses can cause cracks in your skin.
+Taking the time to remove them will help keep your skin soft.

-- Try a paraffin wax treatment on your feet.
-This type of treat helps to increase blood flow and opens up your pores so they can better absorb moisturizer.
+3. Try a paraffin wax treatment on your feet.
+This type of treatment helps to increase blood flow and opens up your pores so they can better absorb moisturizer.

-- Use a cuticle stick to gently push back cuticles.
-You can apply a cuticle cream several minutes before to help soften the cuticles and make them easier to push back.
-Do not cut your cuticles as it is too easy to cut your toes and cause infection.
+4. Use a cuticle stick to gently push back cuticles.
+You can apply cuticle cream to help soften the cuticles and make them easier to push back.
+Do not cut your cuticles, as it is too easy to cut your toes and cause infection.

-- If your feet are itchy, run or peeling between your toes, it may be a sign of athlete's feet.
-Use over-the counter products to treat your feet, being sure to treat in between the toes.
+7. If your feet are itchy or peeling between your toes, it may be a sign of athlete's feet.
+Use over-the-counter products to treat your feet, being sure to treat in between the toes.
 Creams and ointments are often more effective than powders.

-- Do simple exercises such as stretching your ankles by pointing your toes and then bringing them back toward your face.
+8. Do simple exercises, such as stretching your ankles by pointing your toes and then bringing them back toward your face.

-- When applying moisturizer, don't forget your feet.
-The skin on your feet can dry out during the winter months, especially if you are wearing heavy socks which absorb moisture from the skin.
+10. When applying moisturizer, don't forget your feet.
+The skin on your feet can dry out during the winter months, especially if you are wearing heavy socks that absorb moisture from the skin.

-- Avoid walking barefoot on carpet as the carpet can absorb the moisturizer and dry out the bottom of your feet.
+11. Avoid walking barefoot on carpet, as the carpet can absorb the moisturizer and dry out the bottom of your feet.

-- If you have trouble with sweating, you can use an anti-perspirant on your feet as well.
-This is the same as used on your under-arms, just be sure it is an anti-perspirant only and not a deodorant.
+12. If you have trouble with sweating, you can use an antiperspirant on your feet as well.
+This is the same as used on your underarms.
+Just be sure it is an antiperspirant only and not a deodorant.
 For odors, it is best to use a shoe insert that contains charcoal.

-- Be sure to wear proper fitting shoes.
-Shoes that are too tight or ill-fitting can cause corns, callouses or blisters.
-When purchasing shoes, be sure to measure both feet as often one foot is slightly larger than the other.
+13. Be sure to wear properly fitting shoes.
+Shoes that are too tight or ill-fitting can cause corns, callouses, or blisters.
+When purchasing shoes, be sure to measure both feet, as often one foot is slightly larger than the other.
 Buy your shoes to fit whichever foot is larger.

-- Remove your nail polish on a regular basis, making sure there is no residue left, and examine your toes to make sure there is no discoloration in your toenails.
+14. Remove your nail polish on a regular basis, making sure there is no residue left.
+Examine your toes to make sure there is no discoloration in your toenails.